 Goodwill acquired through a business combination has been allocated to groups of CGUs for the purpose of impairment testing based on the segment into which the business combination is assimilated.
 The groupings represent the lowest level at which the related goodwill is monitored for internal management purposes.
-As at the reporting date, Metal Europe, Metal Americas, Beverage Europe, Beverage Americas, Glass Packaging Europe and Glass Packaging North America were the groups of CGUs to which goodwill was allocated and monitored.
+As at the reporting date, Metal Beverage Packaging Europe, Metal Beverage Packaging Americas, Glass Packaging Europe and Glass Packaging North America were the groups of CGUs to which goodwill was allocated and monitored.

-The Group used the value in use ("VIU") model for the purposes of the goodwill impairment testing as this reflects the Group's intention to hold and operate the assets.
+The Group used the value-in-use ("VIU") model for the purposes of the goodwill impairment testing as this reflects the Group's intention to hold and operate the assets.
 However, if an impairment indicator exists for a CGU, the Group uses both the VIU model and the fair value less costs to sell ("FVLCTS") model to establish the higher of the recoverable amount.

-The VIU model used the 2019 budget approved by the board and a two year forecast for 2020 to 2021.
-The budget and forecast results were then extended for a further two-year period making certain assumptions including that long-term capital expenditure equals depreciation and that any increase in input cost will be passed through to customers, in line with historic practice and contractual terms.
+The VIU model used the 2020 budget approved by the board and a two-year forecast for 2021 to 2022.
+The budget and forecast results were then extended for a further two-year period making certain assumptions including that long-term depreciation equals capital expenditure and that any increase in input cost will be passed through to customers, in line with historic practice and contractual terms.